Customs and Border Protection's top doctor tried to order fentanyl lollipops for helicopter trip to U.N., whistleblowers say

 When asked why he would need fentanyl lollipops to travel to the United Nations' General Assembly meeting, Eastman allegedly argued that the lollipops would be necessary for pain management in case of an emergency, and were "necessary" in case a CBP operator was injured, or if the Air and Marine Operations team encountered a "patient in need."

-Over half a dozen CBP employees were involved in the "urgent" requests to purchase the fentanyl lollipops, the whistleblower said, with senior leadership in the office reporting concerns about the process in emails.
-Eastman's attempts to order the lollipops were unsuccessful because there was not funding available, the whistleblower said.
+Over half a dozen CBP employees were involved in the "urgent" requests to purchase the fentanyl lollipops, the whistleblowers said, with senior leadership in the office reporting concerns about the process in emails.
+Eastman's attempts to order the lollipops were unsuccessful because there was not funding available, the whistleblowers said.

 The report said that Eastman has previously been investigated by the CBP Office of Professional Responsibility for the improper ordering and procurement of narcotics, as well as illegally storing those narcotics with a friend.
 That friend, a paramedic and pilot, would have been the helicopter pilot during Eastman's trip to New York City, the report said.